olifrost/olifrost.github.io/_posts/2018-05-20-recorda-boi.md

 In 2019, I made fans [over a hundred personalised songs](https://www.instagram.com/stories/highlights/18029842834212127/).

-The mission to repopularise the recorder remains very much on hold, as continue my journey to [Refrost The Planet](/refrost).
+The mission to repopularise the recorder remains very much on hold, as I continue my journey to [Refrost The Planet](/refrost).

 But for the occasional booking, birthday shoutout, or large amounts of cash, I pick up the recorder again.